addiscent/vagrant-ruby-rails/README.md

   Now wait a while for _vagrant@vagrant-ubuntu-trusty-64:~$_ prompt.
 The amount of time you wait is determined by the speed of your ISP connection and computer; twenty minutes is average.

+7. Create a new Rails app and start the thin web server
-7. $ cd /vagrant/workspace && rails new myapp && cd myapp && rails s -b 0.0.0.0
+> $ cd /vagrant/workspace && rails new myapp && cd myapp && rails s -b 0.0.0.0

 Open a web browser to http://localhost:3030